Characters: Dragon Ball Supporting Cast

 - Forehead of Doom: You can see how huge her forehead is because her hair doesn't cover it.

-- Good Is Not Soft: Her blonde-haired aggressive side eventually becomes this instead of evil.
+- Good Is Not Nice: Her blonde-haired aggressive side eventually becomes this instead of evil.

 - The Gunslinger: Only in her blonde form.
 When she lose her temper, people will get shot.
 Good thing most of the cast is bulletproof.

 - Hair of Gold, Heart of Gold: Inverted, as her blue haired form fits this while her blonde side eventually becomes a Jerk with a Heart of Gold.

 - Hair-Trigger Temper: Her blonde form.